-Grant recipients that nominate other activities will be assessed by QRA in July 2024.
+Grant recipients that nominate other activities will be assessed by QRA.

 Grant recipients that nominate a lead agency will have the lead agency submit the above documentation to QRA, and only the lead agency will receive the PFS.
-This must be sent to QRA no later than 30 June 2024.
+This must be sent to QRA no later than 31 July 2025.

 By signing the PFS, the grant recipient acknowledges that it has read, understood and will abide by the conditions outlined in the PFS and the Get Ready Queensland Grant Guidelines.
-When the signed version is returned to QRA and executed by both parties, a Project Funding Agreement will be formed in accordance with clause 2.3 of the Agreement.
-No payments will be made without the receiving the signed PFS.
+When the signed version is returned to QRA and executed by both parties, a Project Funding Agreement will be formed in accordance with clause 2.3 of the Agreement and 90% payment will be made.